Rong-Ding/ModellingHumanReading/README.md

   - The bigger the hidden layer size, the better a Word2Vec model predicts human word processing.
   - However, models with a smaller context window size tend to predict human behaviour better, indicating limited **working memory capacity** in human word processing

-### Assignment 2: SRN vs LSTM in characterising the statistical structure of language and syntactic ambiguity (garden-path sentences)
+### Project 2: SRN vs LSTM in characterising the statistical structure of language and syntactic ambiguity (garden-path sentences)
 - Training: **SRN vs LSTM models** on a large English corpus with 8.7 billion words; _training data size_ varied
 - Testing: The models' ability to characterise language statistics (_perplexity_) and predict human performance (_sensitivity to syntactic ambiguity_)
 - Findings: